The Buderim Web Project

 In the late ’80’s it was common to see wallabies and scrub turkeys move happily through unfenced homesites across the top of Buderim.

 Now sadly, the massive increase in new residents since 2000 and their demand for blockout fences, less trees and domestic animals has ended that era.
 But, if you take the time to nurture your trees and garden, Buderim’s natural creatures will visit 🙂

 Our site has featured in television shows about The Sunshine Coast as the authoritative Buderim website and our work was recognised by the Buderim Rotarians in a local Vocational Service Award.

 We’ve received a lot of congratulatory and enquiry email from visitors and residents.

 We derive a lot of pleasure from your feedback and are very grateful when you take the time to tell us about your experiences in Buderim and with our town’s website.

 In 2010 the Community Geographic Domains Authority contacted us to host the all new CGDN domain name buderim.qld.au at our site.
-We immediately recognised the rightful place for that domain name was with the Buderim War Memorial Community Association (BWMCA) and gave them authority by association to work with us.
+We immediately recognised the value of that domain name to the Buderim War Memorial Community Association (BWMCA) and gave them authority by association to work with us.

 We donated the entire workings of the original Buderim Web Site, with free hosting to the BWMCA under the buderim.qld.au domain, Sadly, the new committee of 2022 deemed this to be outside their agenda and have reverted to BWMCA.com.au as their preferred domain.